 Marking cases as “Passed” or “Failed” without actually validating them first.

 Showing one client data on another one’s run.

-Expressing unprofessional comments about the client or the related app in the project app or anywhere on the platform.
+Expressing unprofessional comments about the client or the related app in the workspace app or anywhere on the platform.

 Not following the privacy guidelines – mentioning client names publicly, sharing client-specific sensitive data.